Perak War: Battle of Kota Lama Kanan

-The warriors, under Dato Maharaja Lela, soon retreated to Sayong.
+The warriors, under Lela Pandak Lam, soon retreated to Sayong.
 The British followed them, attacking enemy forts and villages on the way.
 Then, on 4 January 1876, they were ambushed at Kota Lama Kanan, Sayong.
 Brigadier H.J.
 Hawkins was killed during the fight.

-Last days of the war
+End

 Soon, the warriors began to lose strength.
-By mid-1876, the war ended with the capture of prominent leaders and warriors, such as Dato Maharaja Lela, Sultan Abdullah II and Ngah Ibrahim.
+By mid-1876, the war ended with the capture of prominent leaders and warriors, such as Lela Pandak Lam, Sultan Abdullah II and Ngah Ibrahim.
 The first was captured and hanged in Matang with two followers in 1877, while the latter two were exiled to the Seychelles.
 Thus ended any direct opposition over British control of Perak.